osrsbox/osrsbox-db/README.md

 ## The Item Database

-Each item is represented by Python objects, specifically using Python dataclasses - or accessible directly by parsing the raw JSON files.
-There are three types of objects that can be used to represent part of an in-game OSRS item, each outlined in the following subsections.
+Each item is represented by Python objects when using the PyPi `osrsbox` package, specifically using Python dataclass objects.
+Additionally, the data is accessible directly by parsing the raw JSON files.
+There are three types of objects, or classifications of data, that can be used to represent part of an in-game OSRS item, each outlined in the following subsections.

 ### Item Definition

 An `ItemDefinition` object type includes basic item metadata such as `id`, `name`, `examine` text, store `cost`, `high_alch` and `low_alch` values and `quest_item` association.
-Every item object in the item database.
+Every item object in the item database has all of these properties.
+If you are parsing the raw JSON files all of these properties are in the root of the JSON document - so they are not nested.
 All of the properties available are listed in the table below including the property name, the data types used, a description of the property and if the property is required to be populated - if not required, the property value can potentially be set to `None`.

 | Property | Data type | Description | Required |
 | -------- | --------- | ----------- | -------- |